Lind-Project/lind-docs/docs/RustPOSIX/Testing-and-Debugging.md

     20. `ut_lind_net_domain_socket`: This function will test the ability to create and use Unix domain sockets for inter-process communication.

     21. `ut_lind_net_epoll`: This function will test the `epoll` system call, which is a variant of `poll` that can be used to monitor multiple file descriptors to see if I/O is possible on any of them .

+    ### Using gdb/RR on the Test Suite

+    To debug, you should first run `cargo test --lib`.
+    After it runs. at the top you of the output, you will see a path starting with `target/` and whatever else that follows.
+    Copy that path, and then can use `rr record (paste target path here)` then `rr replay` or `gdb (target path)`.